"It was very exciting": Salvador Illa meets with Leo XIV and invites him to Catalonia

 Isla's meeting with Pope Leo XIV takes place before the Spanish Prime Minister, Pedro Sánchez, has even met with him.
 In June, just weeks after being appointed as the new pontiff, the Spanish Prime Minister held a call with the new pope.
 They discussed the "challenges" facing the international community, such as "the defense of human rights and the fight against climate change and inequality," and agreed to seek "peace and human dignity."
 When Leo XIV was elected, Isla also stated that he would invite the pontiff to come to Catalonia, in addition to defending the importance of having "moral leadership at the head of the Church at a time of such upheaval and confusion in the world" and having "clear ideas" on issues such as immigration and inequality.

-The meeting with Pope Leo XIV takes place within the framework of the president's three-day official trip that begins this Wednesday in Rome, which is part of the celebration of the Millennium of Montserrat – an exhibition on this subject is being inaugurated in the Italian city – and also the 40th anniversary of the Castell de Peralada Festival.
+The president's trip to Rome is part of the celebration of the Millennium of Montserrat – an exhibition on this issue is being inaugurated in the Italian city – and also the 40th anniversary of the Castell de Peralada Festival.
+According to sources from the Government, the visit will serve to "strengthen relations with the institutions" of this country, after the president of the Generalitat already visited Milan last April within the framework of the transfer of the presidency of the Four Engines for Europe.